 Companies hire new talent for a number of reasons.
 Perhaps they’re growing, or have new goals and needs, or an existing employee is leaving, etc.

 But, modern recruiters can’t simply wait for one of these things to happen before they start looking for new job candidates.
-Given the fast-paced and increasingly competitive hiring landscape, recruiters must take a proactive approach to cultivate a group of potential hires — even before they need to fill open positions.
+Given the fast-paced and increasingly competitive hiring landscape, recruiters must develop a proactive approach to cultivate a group of potential hires — even before they need to fill open positions.

 Enter, the talent pipeline.

-What is a talent pipeline framework?
+What is a talent pipeline?

 A talent pipeline is a group or “pool” of qualified job candidates your company may want to hire into existing or future positions.
 It benefits recruiters to have a talent pipeline filled with high-quality candidates — because otherwise, they’d have to start a talent search from scratch each time they want to fill an open position.